Alfresco/alfresco-rest-authn-java-client/README.md

 ### Setting the required properties in Spring

-Assuming that you have overridden the required properties in you **_application.properties_** file, for example,
+Assuming that you have overridden the required properties in your **_application.properties_** file, for example,

 ```properties
 alfresco.identity.service.grant-type=client_credentials